annaberezov/miniVisualNovel/chapter3/chapter3.md

 - [Stay in the office late and see who comes in and catch them in the act](./3.6/a.md)
 - [Leave a trap in the office to catch whoever is doing this](./3.6/b.md)

-Ok I think we should leave a trap in the office and that way we can catch whoever is doing these weird office pranks, regardless if someone confesses to it or not.

 How to catch ghost / reveal him.